-Since white-tailed kite sometimes raids the nest of other birds on a tree to snatch their baby birds in the nest,
+Since white-tailed kite sometimes raids the nests of other birds on tree tops to snatch their baby birds in the

-the mommy bird and the daddy bird will take off from their nest up into the air to attack the invading
+nests, the mommy bird and the daddy bird will take off from their nests up into the air to attack the invading

 white-tailed kite.
 This picture shows a mommy black bird and a daddy black bird are attacking the white-tailed